nikitavoloboev/data/networking/peer-to-peer/peer-to-peer.md

 - [List of peer-to-peer resources](https://github.com/kgryte/awesome-peer-to-peer#readme)
 - [Crust](https://github.com/maidsafe/crust) - Reliable p2p network connections in Rust with NAT traversal.
 One of the most needed libraries for any server-less / decentralised projects.
 - [Yjs](https://github.com/yjs/yjs) - CRDT framework with a powerful abstraction of shared data.
+- [PeerLinks](https://github.com/peerlinks/peerlinks) - Protocol for building "Distributed Secure IRC" (or distributed Slack if you wish).